-- that checks are made by the landlord, or someone acting on his behalf, that the alarm(s) are in proper working order on the day the tenancy starts.
+that checks are made by the landlord, or someone acting on his behalf, that the alarm(s) are in proper working order on the day the tenancy starts.

-Properties subject to Part 2 or Part 3 licensing are exempt from the Regulations although compliance is achieved through an additional clause being added to the property licensing conditions.
+Properties subject to licensing under Part 2 or Part 3 of the Housing Act 2004 are exempt from the 2015 Alarm Regulations although compliance is achieved through an additional clause in the property licensing conditions.